 Take the time to seriously consider the management and key team players in your hotel.
 This is the time to show that your endeavour has real potential and is more than just a dream.

-Create short bios about these members including who they are, what their role will be and a short section on their previous experience and suitability for the position.
+Create short bios about these members, including who they are, their roles, and a short section on their previous experience and suitability for the position.

 Remember that investors will scrutinise the people in your business, so if possible, avoid relying on family and friends for these vital roles.

-Before you make any decision you need to get really clear on who your competitors are and who your target audience is.
-You also need to have a thorough understanding of the hotel industry, both socially and economically.
+Before making any decision, you should understand your competitors and target audience.
+It would help if you also had a thorough understanding of the hotel industry, both socially and economically.

 Not only does this frame you as an expert to potential investors, but it also keeps you ahead of the game in the industry.